-Physician-statistician interested in cardiology, data visualization, machine learning, and the statistical analysis of large datasets.
+Physician-scientist and statistician with focus on cardiology, cardiovascular imaging, deep learning, machine learning, and the statistical analysis of large datasets. https://github.com/douyang

 - Data Science

 Honors & Awards

 UCSF Mobile Health Consultation Award, UCSF Clinical and Translational Science Institute (2011)

 T1 Catalyst Mobile Health Translational Project Award, UCSF Clinical and Translational Science Institute (2012)

 The Permanente Medical Group Medical Student Scholarship, Permanente Medical Group (2014)